yinlongTh/English/Tenses.md

 <strong>Compare to Present Perfect</strong>
 - She doesn't want to move, She has lived here for her whole life.
 - I cannot get into the house.
-I have lost my keys. :old_key:
+I have lost my keys.
 </pre>